reflectoring/reflectoring.github.io/_posts/frameworks/2017-05-01-monitoring-spring-boot-with-prometheus.md

 In a [previous blog post](/transparency-with-spring-boot/) I discussed how to expose metrics of your Spring Boot application with the help of the [Dropwizard Metrics](http://metrics.dropwizard.io/) library.
-This blog post shows how to expose metrics in a format that Prometheus understands and how to query those metrics within the Prometheus UI.
+This blog post shows how to expose metrics in a format that Prometheus understands.

 ## Why Prometheus?